 The focus of the Teenage Parenthood and Social Exclusion (TPSE) Study is on the experience of teenage parenthood in the context of social exclusion.
 It draws on the familiar background of a policy commitment to reducing rates of teenage pregnancy and its conceptualisation as a 'social problem'.
 The origin of the policy concern is complex and variable both over time and internationally1-3.
-While the health and other disadvantages accruing to teenage parents and their children are frequently cited as drivers of initiatives to reduce teenage pregnancy rates4, most teenage births are to older teenagers where there is little evidence of harm5.
-Concerns about the 'societal' costs of teenage parenthood, especially the 'welfare burden' of teenage motherhood are an important underlying policy theme^{1, 6, 7}.
+While the health and other disadvantages accruing to teenage parents and their children are frequently cited as drivers of initiatives to reduce teenage pregnancy rates, most teenage births are to older teenage parenthood, especially the 'welfare burden' of teenage motherhood are an important underlying policy theme.

-Teenage parenthood has been identified as a mechanism for the intergenerational transmission of poverty and patterns of family deprivation8.
-More recently it has been associated with the general phenomenon of social exclusion, both as 'a cause and a consequence'9.
-The term 'social exclusion' is used by many as 'simply a currently fashionable way of taking about poverty10.
+Teenage parenthood has been identified as a mechanism for the intergenerational transmission of poverty and patterns of family deprivation.
+More recently it has been associated with the general phenomenon of social exclusion, both as 'a cause and a consequence'.
+The term 'social exclusion' is used by many as 'simply a currently fashionable way of taking about poverty'.
 However, its reference to a societal tendency to push 'vulnerable' people into 'the least popular places' means that its usefulness as a analytic tool lies in a much broader conception which ties social marginalization into structures of polarisation and inequality.
-A striking feature of teenage pregnancy rates both nationally and internationally is their tendency to follow indices of polarisation, with the highest rates in the most unequal societies^{2, 3, 9, 12}.
-Epidemiological evidence of this kind has identified other key structural factors associated with high rates of teenage pregnancy, including the opportunities available to young people for post-16 education and training13, their exposure to sexual and other physical violence in childhood^{2, 3} and access to useful practical information about sex, contraception and parenthood within a culture of openness about such matters14.
+A striking feature of teenage pregnancy rates both nationally and internationally is their tendency to follow indices of polarisation, with the highest rates in the most unequal societies2, 3, 9, 12.
+Epidemiological evidence of this kind has identified other key structural factors associated with high rates of teenage pregnancy, including the opportunities available to young people for post-16 education and training, their exposure to sexual and other physical violence in childhood and access to useful practical information about sex, contraception and parenthood within a culture of openness about such matters.

-The TPSE Study takes a broad approach to the definition of social exclusion: individuals or groups are socially excluded if they are denied the opportunity of full social participation, should they desire to participate or not15.
-Social exclusion is a lack of recognition of basic rights, a process in which individuals are detached from their community, as a result of exclusionary practices on the part of the socially included10.
-It is a 'shorthand for what can happen when people or areas suffer from a combination of linked problems such as unemployment, poor skills, low incomes, poor housing, high crime, bad health and family breakdown'9.
+The TPSE Study takes a broad approach to the definition of social exclusion: individuals or groups are socially excluded if they are denied the opportunity of full social participation, should they desire to participate or not.
+Social exclusion is a lack of recognition of basic rights, a process in which individuals are detached from their community, as a result of exclusionary practices on the part of the socially included.
+It is a 'shorthand for what can happen when people or areas suffer from a combination of linked problems such as unemployment, poor skills, low incomes, poor housing, high crime, bad health and family breakdown'.
 These problems are often mutually reinforcing, with the potential to create a vicious circle.

-Much of the research and policy literature emphasizes the negative aspects of teenage parenthood and presumes that the children of teenage mothers are unintended and unwanted 16.
-A related clear omission from much of the literature is the voices of teenage parents themselves 17.
+Much of the research and policy literature emphasizes the negative aspects of teenage parenthood and presumes that the children of teenage mothers are unintended and unwanted.
+A related clear omission from much of the literature is the voices of teenage parents themselves.
 The study reported on here explores the links between teenage parenthood and social exclusion using a range of both 'qualitative' and 'quantitative' data.
-The aim is to conduct an analysis and produce findings which reflect teenage parents' experiences and the interactions between different factors, in line with recommendations for extending research in this area 14.
+The aim is to conduct an analysis and produce findings which reflect teenage parents' experiences and the interactions between different factors, in line with recommendations for extending research in this area.